dasunsennath/dasunsennath/README.md

 - 👋 Hi, I’m @dasunsennath
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning programming language like Java script , java , C#.
+- 🌱 I’m currently learning programming language like Java script , java , Python.
 - 💞️ I’m looking to collaborate on developing the web site
 - 📫 How to reach me